Back Leg Limping in Dogs: Our Vet Explains What to Do

 How do I find out if my dog’s back leg limping is serious?

-Signs that your dog’s limping is a reason to see the vet
+Signs that a dog needs to see the vet

 It can be difficult to tell when a limping dog might need to see the vet, especially if they are stoic and have a high pain threshold.
 If your dog is displaying the following symptoms then take them to the vet as soon as you can: